tlienart/Franklin.jl/docs/workflow/index.md

 \note{The templates are meant to be used as _starting points_ and will likely require some fixes to match what you want.
 Your help to make them better is very welcome.}

-Once you have created a new website folder, you can start the live-rendering of your website with
+Once you have created a new website folder, you can start the live rendering of your website with

 ```julia-repl
 julia> serve()